 A young woman named Kayla experienced her stroke at the age of 21.
 Her first symptoms involved a “knife of a headache.”
 However, because doctors are not trained to associate headaches with stroke, she was misdiagnosed.

 When Kayla went to the emergency room the next morning, she was diagnosed with a migraine and no tests were taken.
-Over the next 2 days, her symptoms only got worse.
+Over the next 2 days, her symptoms worsened.

 At that point, her doctor ordered an MRI and the stroke was finally identified.
-Unfortunately, time lost is brain lost.
 Over those two days, sections of Kayla’s brain weren’t receiving enough oxygen-rich blood, and her risk of disability and even death was not managed.

 It took Kayla several years to recover, but fortunately she has recovered almost completely, aside from experiencing seizures which she takes medication for.